 Among the best in weight-loss apps we’ve seen is Noom.
 Our research revealed a personalized program based on human interaction.
 The plan has been clinically tested and shown to help improve weight loss results.

-For a limited time, our readers can access a 14-day trial of Noom.
+For a limited time, our readers can access a free trial of Noom.